Ben Younger: Boiler Room

 In 1995, he attended an interview for a job in a brokerage firm, and immediately conceived the idea that went on to become his first film, Boiler Room.
 He spent two years researching the underground telemarketing brokerage industry as background for his screenplay.
 Boiler Room was released in 2000.
 A corporate drama in the mold of Wall Street and Glengarry Glen Ross, with colorful dialogue that some critics compared to David Mamet, the film exposed the shady world of "chop shops" (underground brokerage firms), and starred Giovanni Ribisi, Vin Diesel, Nicky Katt, Jamie Kennedy, and Ben Affleck.

 Prime

 Younger's second film, Prime (2005), is a romantic comedy about the relationship between a young Jewish man and an older gentile woman.
 The film stars Uma Thurman and Meryl Streep.
 The movie was prominently featured in the HBO show Unscripted because Bryan Greenberg, star of Unscripted was also the male lead in Prime.
 Younger appeared as himself in the episodes where the movie was featured.

 Bleed for This

 Younger's third film Bleed for This is an American biographical drama based on the life of former World Champion Boxer Vinny Pazienza.
 Younger both wrote and directed.
 The film stars Miles Teller, Katey Sagal, Amanda Clayton and Aaron Eckhart, and is executive produced by Martin Scorsese.
 The film was released on November 18, 2016.

-Other projects

-In addition to his film projects, Younger has been published in The New Yorker, and has sold numerous television pilots to FX, NBC, ABC and Fox, to name a few.

-Younger is a keen motorcycle racing enthusiast, and has expressed a desire to make a film about road racing.